Find Healthcare Schools

 • Gather information on patients’ illnesses and medical history to guide the choice of diagnostic procedures for therapy.

-These are the skills Nuclear Medicine Technologists say are the most useful in their careers:
+Below is a list of the skills most Nuclear Medicine Technologists say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.